 Planning Your Ministry Residency

-Students pursuing a Master of Divinity, Master of Arts in Christian Formation or Master of Arts in Intercultural Ministries degree will invest eight credit hours of their program toward serving alongside a mentor in a local ministry setting.
+Students pursuing a Master of Divinity, Master of Arts in Christian Formation or Master of Arts in Christian Studies degree will invest eight credit hours of their program toward serving alongside a mentor in a local ministry setting.

 Most students begin their residency around the middle of their degree program, as the residency extends over four semesters (this can include summer semesters).
 Students are responsible for locating a potential residency site and mentor, which must then be approved by the Director of Ministry Residency.
 Students must also meet with the program director prior to registering for Ministry Residency to learn more about the program expectations and process.